 Cobalt (III) fluoride

 Cobalt (III) fluoride is a light brown powder having the chemical formula CoF3.
-It is obtained by heating CoF2 or CoCl2 in flurine.
+It is obtained by heating CoF2 or CoCl2 in fluorine.
 CoF3 violently reacts with water by evolving oxygen.
-It is strong fulrinating agent which flurinating hydrocarbons to form flurocarbons.
+It is a strong fluorinating agent which fluorinating hydrocarbons to form fluorocarbons.

 How to detect metal?